nextstrain/docker-base/README.md

 ### Continuous integration

+Every push to this repository triggers a new build of the image on [Travis CI][].
+This helps ensure the image builds successfully with the new commits.

-The Docker image is automatically built with Travis CI and pushed to the Docker registry.
-The most recent build can be seen at [travis-ci.com/nextstrain/docker-base/](https://travis-ci.com/nextstrain/docker-base/) and Travis CI build instructions can be found in this repo's `.travis.yml` file.
+Images built from the `master` branch are additionally pushed to the [Docker registry][`nextstrain/base`].
+The build instructions used by Travis are in this repo's `.travis.yml`.

 [`nextstrain/base`]: https://hub.docker.com/r/nextstrain/base/
 [Alpine Linux]: https://alpinelinux.org